khadka-7/Crop-Yield-Prediction-Using-Regression/README.md

 This project predicts crop yield based on various environmental factors (rainfall, pesticides, temperature).
 Selected regression models Random Forest, Gradient Boosting, Decision Tree, and Linear Regression are compared based on performance.

+R-squared, often denoted as R^2 is a statistical measure used in regression analysis to assess the goodness of fit of a model.
+It quantifies the proportion of variance in the dependent variable that can be predicted or explained by one or more independent variables.
+Here’s a detailed overview:

+# Definition
+Coefficient of Determination:It is defined as the ratio of the variance explained by the regression model to the total variance in the dependent variable.
+It ranges from 0 to 1 (or 0% to 100% when expressed as a percentage).

 ## How to Use
 1. Clone the repository.
 2. Install required packages using: